gedeschaines/propNav/README.md

 ## Execution Prerequisites ##

-Latest development efforts for the **propNav** program has been with Anaconda 3 Python versions 3.7.4 and 3.9.18 on a Windows 10 Pro system using the following Conda packages.
+Latest development effort for the **propNav** program has been with Anaconda 3 Python versions 3.7.4 and 3.9.18 on a Windows 10 Pro system using the following Conda packages.

  <p align="center">Versions of requisite modules associated with Python version
   <table rows="6" cols="3">